Another month has gone, it’s quite incredible.

 March is an important month, in terms of culture and preservation of the Italian cultural heritage, because it is when the Giornate Fai di Primavera took place.
 I have already mentioned the Fai in one of my posts last year, but I’d love to talk about them again.

-The Fai – the Italian National Trust – is a non-profit organization which takes care of promoting the respect for Italy’s natural heritage, art and culture.
+The Fai – the Italian National Trust – is a non-profit organization that takes care of promoting respect for Italy’s natural heritage, art and culture.
 Thanks to their work, many old buildings – some of which were in a state of complete neglect – have been brought back to life and their original splendor.

-To promote awareness of their work, Fai organizes the Giornate di Primavera, which take place once a year at the end of March.
+To promote awareness of their work, Fai organizes the Giornate di Primavera, which takes place once a year at the end of March.
 During those two days, it is possible to visit the most important properties owned by Fai – some of which can be visited on those two days only – and even to access some places which couldn’t be visited otherwise.

 The abbey of San Fruttuoso, Liguria, part of the Fai trust (photo NanoPress)